iifl-logo

 (c) According to the information and explanations given to us, Company has applied the term loans (Including working capital term loans) for the purposes for which the same have been obtained.

-(f) According to the information and explanations given to us, the Company has not raised any loan on the pledge of securities held in its subsidiary, associates or joint ventures, hence the requirement of reporting under this clause is not applicable.
+(f) According to the information and explanations given to us, the Company has not raised any loan on the pledge of securities held in its subsidiary, associates or joint ventures.
+Accordingly, the requirement of reporting under this clause is not applicable.

 (x) (a) The Company has not raised any moneys by way of initial public offer or further public offer (including debt instruments) during the year and hence reporting under clause 3(x)(a) of the Order is not applicable.

-(b) According to the information and explanations given to us and on examination of records, the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully or partly or optionally) during the year, hence reporting under clause 3(x)(b) of the Order is not applicable.
+(b) According to the information and explanations given to us and on examination of records, the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully, partly or optionally) during the year.
+Accordingly, reporting under clause 3(x)(b) of the Order is not applicable.

 (xi) (a) According to the information and explanations given to us and on examination of records, considering the principle of materiality outlined in the Standards of Auditing, to the best of our knowledge no fraud by or on the Company has been noticed or reported during the year.